 In the context of proteomics, Scaffold was envisioned to compose a structure around the data so researchers have a flexible framework that would simplify their analyses.
 The goal was software that is intuitive and easy to use, built with powerful data manipulation that uses robust, computationally-demanding statistics and automatic data recalculation based on confidence thresholds.
 Scaffold was one of the first products to offer a free viewer.
 This capability enables researchers to share their results with colleagues.
 Empowering researchers and helping to further scientific advances brings us all a huge source of pride and satisfaction.

-Proteome Software is a veteran-owned, scientist-operated small business located in Portland, Oregon, USA.
-Here, we provide the proteomics community with the Scaffold Software Suite, an intuitive group of tools that have been built to use robust statistics for confident protein identification, verification, and quantitation.
-We work with researchers and other bioinformatics developers continuously to revise our algorithms in order to support new workflows.
+Proteome Software is a scientist-owned/operated small business located in Portland, Oregon, USA.
+We provide the mass spectrometry and proteomics community an intuitive group of proteomics and metabolomics tools.
+We use robust statistics to enable confident identification, verification, and quantitation, working with researchers and other bioinformatics developers to continuously revise our algorithms and support new workflows.

-Our customers drive us forward with their passion for doing proteomics right.
+Our customers drive us forward with their passion for doing their analytics right.
 In return, we strive to make pursuing those passions easier.
 Our software analyzes complex data with sound techniques that would be computationally difficult by other means.
-We have resellers around the world in order to reach the most diverse group of laboratories in the commercial and academic communities.
-We also distribute several other excellent products for your bioinformatics needs.
+Our resellers around the world reach a diverse group of laboratories in the commercial and academic communities.
+We also distribute several other excellent products to support your bioinformatics needs.

-In the spring of 2004, scientists Mark Turner, Brian Searle, and Ashley McCormick came together with an idea.
+In the spring of 2004, scientists Mark Turner, Brian Searle, and Ashley McCormack came together with an idea.

-They each knew the informatics problems that faced the proteomics community that included: miles of Excel spreadsheets full of data, multiple search engines with no way of combining results, repetitive and exhausting analytical practices.
+They each knew the informatics problems that faced the proteomics community.
+There were miles of Excel spreadsheets full of data, multiple search engines with no way of combining results, and repetitive and exhausting analytical practices.
 At the NIH/NIST Peptide Fragmentation Workshop in 2004, Brian and Mark heard all these problems mapped out during a presentation by David Tabb.
 That night, they sat in their hotel room and brainstormed solutions, motivated to improve the field of proteomics.

 Proteome Software debuted Scaffold at the 2005 ASMS conference.
 Members of the proteomics community were intrigued by Scaffold’s capability to combine multiple search engines’ results into a single analysis, inclusion of Peptide and Protein Prophet algorithms and Tabb's user-selectable filter concept (DTA select).

-Since then, researchers and core labs around the world have learned to rely on Scaffold for their proteomics analyses.
-Today at Proteome Software, we continue to push our Scaffold Software Suite into – and through – the boundaries of protein examination.
+Since then, Proteome Software had developed several landmark products, including launching their first Metabolomics software tool, Elements, in 2015.
+Today, researchers and core labs around the world have learned to rely on Proteome Software for performing complex MS/MS analytics.
+Today, we continue to push our technologies into – and through – the boundaries of biological examination.